catflydotio/fly-post-preview/post3.md

 I want to stop here and emphasize that here's no one correct solution for accessible routing.
 Someone with a cognitive disability might find sudden focus jumps hard to follow.
 This is why accessibility testing is crucial.
-Please don't assume that my advice is the final authority on the matter.
+Please don't take my advice as the final authority on the matter.

 In LiveBeats, the content that changes when we visit a new route [is encapsulated within the `<main/>` element](https://fly.io/blog/accessibility-clearing-the-fog/).
-Then LiveBeats adopts the convention that the first `<h1/>` child of `<main/>` is both a suitable route title and focus target.
+Then LiveBeats adopts the convention that the first `<h1/>` child of `<main/>` works well as both route title and focus target.
 As a fallback, if no `<h1/>` is present, focus goes directly to `<main/>`.
 Ideally this never happens, but as developers, we're all too aware how often things that should never happen actually *do*.